U.S. seeks to speed rooftop solar growth with instant permits

 SolarAPP+ was tested in four communities in Arizona and California starting last year.
 In Tucson, the portal reduced permitting review times from an average of 20 days to zero, the agency said.

-“It’s rare that you can find something that works this well for all of the parties involved,” John Alita, Stockton’s deputy city manager, said during a DOE webinar to unveil the tool.

-The portal performs an automatic review of permit applications, approving eligible systems instantly.
-Complex or ineligible systems are re-routed for additional review.

 Local governments will not have to pay for the portal, DOE said.
-DOE is challenging 125 mayors and local officials to sign up for the SolarAPP tool before the end of the summer.
+(Reporting by Nichola Groom; Editing by Dan Grebler)

 Our Standards: The Thomson Reuters Trust Principles.